Metatarsal Stress Fractures (long bones of the foot)

 - Pneumatic walking boot (pumps up with air cushion)

-Immobilisation Options (less common):
+Immobilisation (less common):

 - Elastic bandaging